Harper, Liberia: Geography

-Magnificent unexploited beaches stretch for miles on both sides of Harper and warm ocean temperature year round.
+A warm ocean temperature is present year round.
 Fish are found in abundance, as well as whales, dolphins, and large oysters.
 Fanti canoes sail from Harper to Monrovia via Greenville.
 This trip can take from 3 to 6 days depending on the wind and weather.
 A UNMIL ship, the MV Catarina, sails fortnightly between Harper and Monrovia.
 From the Ivory Coast, Harper is accessible from Tabou.

-A local landmark is the old mansion of William Tubman, President of Liberia, and the shell of the Morning Star Masonic Lodge, also built by Tubman.
+Local landmarks are the old, ruined mansion of William Tubman, President of Liberia, and the shell of the Morning Star Masonic Lodge, also built by Tubman.

 History

 Americo-Liberian period

 Harper was the capital of the Republic of Maryland, an independent country (1834–1857), the last component of modern Liberia.

-Cape Palmas, the region of which Harper is the center, is one of the traditional hometowns of the Americo-Liberians, descendants of freed slaves from the United States who settled in Liberia and declared it an independent country in 1847.
+Cape Palmas, the region of which Harper is the center, is one of the traditional hometowns of the Americo-Liberians, descendants of free people of color and freed slaves from the United States who settled in Liberia and declared it an independent country in 1847.
 John Brown Russwurm, an African-American abolitionist and governor of Monrovia, was buried in Harper after his death.
-There is a statue to commemorate his grave site.
+There is a statue to commemorate his gravesite.

 Harper as it existed prior to the Civil Wars was based on the plantation architecture of the southern United States, where many of the Americo-Liberians came from.
 "Today [2016], no place captures the ambiguous world of the Americo-Liberians better than Harper, whose oldest neighborhoods are reminiscent of New Orleans.
 Once occupied by the ruling elite, houses in the style of plantation mansions now stand silent and ghostly."

 One of the town's most famous citizens is President William Tubman (1895-1971), who was born in Harper.
 In 2021, his mansion lies in ruins and is occupied by squatters.